Every CoD Vanguard map & mode: Patrol playlist, Champions Hill, more

-This year’s CoD is almost upon us but thanks to some early intel from Vanguard’s Beta, we already have a good idea of what maps and modes we can expect in the full release.
+This year’s CoD is almost upon us and thanks to some early intel, we already have a full picture of every single map and mode on the way.

 From familiar playlists to innovative new modes, enormous battlegrounds to smaller chaotic maps, there’s something for everyone.